 Conyers presents at academic institutions internationally, including Cambridge University in the United Kingdom, Leiden University in the Netherlands, and Florida Atlantic University, University of Central Florida, and Rollins College in the United States.
-Research for his PhD dissertation explored processes for improving teaching practice by applying implications of mind, brain, and education science.
+Conyers is a doctoral researcher at the University of Westminster.
+His research interests include a focus on improving teaching practice by applying implications of education, mind, and selected brain research.

 Conyers is a member of the International Association for Cognitive Education and Psychology and the American Educational Research Association and of AERA's Brain, Neuroscience and Education SIG.
 Conyers led three-year initiatives with the Florida Department of Education and with Florida Atlantic University, the latter supported by an Annenberg Challenge Grant Award.
 Conyers has refined his research-based models for effective teaching by working with thousands of K-12 students and with 100,000 educators and administrators worldwide.
 His audiences have included ministers of education in South Africa, the United Arab Emirates, and Ontario, Canada.
 He was a co-developer of the curriculum for the Master of Science and Educational Specialist degree programs with a major in Brain-Based Teaching with the Abraham S. Fischler School of Education at Nova Southeastern University.
 He serves as Director of Communications for the Center for Innovative Education and Prevention.